 In case any party wants to terminate the contract without giving any notice period, they can do so by paying the full salary for this period as per Article 76 of Saudi Labor Law.

-If your employer wants to terminate you at the end of the contract, he just has to give you notice as mentioned in the contract or one month notice if it is not mentioned in the contract.
+In order to resign or terminate a fixed-term contract, the employee or employer has to issue a notice period as mentioned in the contract or one month notice if it is not mentioned in the contract.

-The notice period mentioned above is the minimum period required by Saudi Labor Law, if the contract requires a longer period, parties to the contract are obliged to follow it.
+The notice period mentioned above is the minimum period required by Saudi Labor Law in KSA.
+If a longer period is mentioned in the employment contract, both parties are obliged to follow it.

 For the latest updates, you can join our WhatsApp group.